AndyCW/MovesenseDotNet/README.md

 ```

 Once you have discovered a device, you can make the MdsLib connection and then communicate with the device, as described in the previous section.

-## Troubleshooting

-If your app fails to start and does not report an exception, check that you have set the target architectures for your Android app to exclude 64 bit targets, as described at the beginning of section *Setup for Android projects* above.